dalb8/my-fdroiddata/README.md

 gradle wrapper).

-Pre-built libraries, whether included in `libs/` or pulled from remote maven repos at build time, should have been built by some third party (e.g. the library developers), unless it says differently in the description.
+Pre-built libraries, whether included in `libs/` or pulled from remote maven repos at build time, should have been built by some third party who has no relation to the app developers, unless it says differently in the description.

 By all means, include in-development apps; if they turn out to be flops we'll add the `Disabled:` field and eventually delete them.

-I'm currently using a recent version of [fdroidserver](https://gitlab.com/fdroid/fdroidserver).
-Therefore newer recipes are likely to work but older recipes might not be valid any more.
-However we only keep a couple of builds per package so we'll get around to revising them eventually.
+The bulk of these builds were done at the April 4 2014 commit of [fdroidserver](https://gitlab.com/fdroid/fdroidserver).
-Depending on the distro, there could also be dependency issues for some apps.
+Depending on the distro and the app, you could have dependency issues.
-One issue is that the non-buildserver fdroid only allows one version of the gradle
-binary: that which is chosen in `config.py`.
+Also non-buildserver fdroid only allows one version of the gradle binary: that which is chosen in `config.py`.
 There may exist many versions and the only way I know of around this is to edit `config.py` on a build-by-build basis.
 See the templates/ directory for a template.

 If you're distributing APKs please try to provide updates for new versions and to mention any significant modifications in the APK and description.
 If it